 What are the QEP goals?

-- Design a process and structure that offers students engaging, creative, and meaningful learning experiences around a particular topic and advances the institution
+- Design and implement a process and structure that offers students engaging, creative, and meaningful learning experiences around a particular topic.

-- Craft a plan to assess relevant student achievement & institutional attainment
+- Craft a plan to assess relevant student achievement and institutional attainment of goals.

 What are the QEP requirements?

 - emerge from an institutional assessment that solicits ideas from all constituents;

 - stem from evidence of a demonstrated need or opportunity to improve learning;

 - link to the University mission and strategic planning; and